-The Logan County Public Library's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The Library's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Library's response to the findings identified in our audit and described in the accompanying schedule of findings and responses.
+The Library's response was not subjected to the other auditing procedures applied in the audit of the financial statement and, accordingly, we express no opinion on the response.